Commercialization of COVID-19 Vaccines, Treatments, and Tests: Implications for Access and Coverage

 Medicare pays providers for COVID-19 monoclonal antibody treatments (when it is not received by the provider for free through the US government purchased inventory) and makes a separate payment for its administration.
 Medicare will not provide payment for the monoclonal antibody products to treat COVID-19 that health care providers receive for free, as was the case upon the product’s initial availability in response to the PHE.
 While physicians and other Medicare providers and suppliers cannot bill Medicare for the product they receive for free, they may be paid for its administration.

-During the PHE, oral antiviral medications for COVID-19 are being purchased by the US government and distributed directly to pharmacies as such there is no direct payment to providers under Medicare for these treatments.
-CMS has issued guidance to Part D plans that they are permitted to pay dispensing fees to pharmacies that submit claims for these products, but not for the product itself.
+During the PHE, oral antiviral medications for COVID-19 are being purchased by the US government and distributed directly to pharmacies.
+As such, there is no direct payment to providers under Medicare for these treatments.
+CMS has issued guidance to Part D plans that they are permitted to pay dispensing fees to pharmacies that submit claims for these products, but not for the product itself if obtained from the federally-purchased supply.

 |Medicare beneficiaries will face cost sharing requirements for most COVID-19 treatments, including monoclonal antibody treatments, when the PHE ends.